-ACS five-year estimates data from the US Census Bureau were used to conduct the demographic analyses.
+American Community Survey (ACS) five-year estimates data from the US Census were used to conduct the demographic analyses.
 The ACS is conducted every year to provide current information about the social and economic needs of the country.
 ACS data is organized in one-year, three-year, and five-year estimates.
 The five-year data estimates were chosen because they include data for all areas and provide information at the block group level.
-The six EJ populations evaluated in the development of this EJ report are defined in this section.
+The EJ populations evaluated in the development of this EJ report are defined as follows:

-Racial Minority Populations: Racial minority population includes any non-white individual, inclusive of the populations designated in the Department of Transportation's Order on Environmental Justice in Minority Populations and Low-Income Households, as described on this page.
+Racial Minority Populations: For the purposes of this EJ report, racial minority population includes any non-white individual, inclusive of the populations designated in the Department of Transportation's Order on Environmental Justice in Minority Populations and Low-Income Populations, as described on this page.

 - Black: A person having origins in any of the black racial groups of Africa.

 - Asian: A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent.

 - American Indian and Alaskan Native: A

 person having origins in any of the original

 people of North America and who maintains

 cultural identification through tribal

 affiliation or community recognition.

-- Native Hawaiian or Other Pacific Islander: A

-person having origins in any of the original

-peoples of Hawaii, Guam, Samoa, or other
+- Native Hawaiian or Other Pacific Islander: A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

-Pacific Islands.